vttc08/obsidian-notes/content/programming/html/html-media.md

 - `src` where the image is located
 - `alt` text to display for the image when the image doesn't show
-- `height` and `width` doesn't change the size of the image but change show it's displayed Web support `svg, gif, jpg, png`
+- `height` and `width` doesn't change the size of the image but change show it's displayed
+	- it's good idea to always include it so browser will reserve space for it
+	- setting the `width` or `max-width` to 100% is good idea to ensure the image is scaled to fit all screens Web support `svg, gif, jpg, png`

 HTML `srcset` and `size` attribute allows different images to be shown based on screen width.